LostRuins/lite.koboldai.net/README.md

 - Concedo

-Changelog of KoboldAI Lite 22 Jan 2023:
+Changelog of KoboldAI Lite 21 Jan 2023:
 - Added World Info support, with compatible loading from v1 and v2 saves, and saving to v1 format.
+It should work exactly like world info in the main v1 client.
 - Fixed a bug that allowed HTML inside images to also be edited when edit text was enabled.
 - Prevented action buttons from being selected before an AI model was chosen